 Lick – is a short musical pattern or phrase, played on the guitar.
 It is shorter than a riff

-Locking Nut – allows the strings on an electric guitar to be clamped at the nut to help keep it in tune, especially if a lot of string-bending is performed.
+Locking Nut – clamps the strings on an electric guitar at the nut to so it stays in tune.
+This is useful – especially if a lot of string-bending is performed.
 Often used for guitars with Floyd Rose tremolos.

 Luthier – a person who makes or repairs guitars or other stringed instruments which have a neck and body.
 Comes from the French word for lute.